 Dean & Prayeri Harrison, Founders

 In 1988, Dean and Prayeri Harrison founded Out of Africa Wildlife Park, a preserve born from their single-minded objective of bringing God, people, and animals together in a natural setting.
 Married in 1980, neither of them could predict what adventures would unfold when they first met.
-Dean began learning to interpret animal behavior from his reptile friends during his childhood, while Prayeri shared a fascination with an assortment of cat, dog, and bird pets that she grew up with.
+Dean began learning to interpret animal behavior from his reptile friends during his childhood, while Prayeri shared a fascination with an assortment of a cat, dog, and bird pets that she grew up with.
 This deep-rooted fascination of the animal world was the underpinning of what would one day become a 104-acre wildlife preserve featuring hundreds of exotic animals, a location filled with serenity and adventure.

 It all began in Southern California when Dean and Prayeri welcomed a baby African leopard named Saja into their hearts and home, sharing everything from their bed, their food, and their life.
 In return, this wild and survival-oriented creature provided them the priceless experience of understanding life from a wild animal’s point of view, and in so doing, created a companionship between human and animal.